Computer Science and Engineering (CSE)

-This course provides an introduction to the features of biological data, how that data are organized efficiently in databases, and how existing data resources can be utilized to solve a variety of biological problems.
-Relational databases, object oriented databases, ontologies, data modeling and description, survey of current biological database with respect to above, implementation of a database focused on a biological topic.
+This course provides an introduction to the features of biological data, how those data are organized efficiently in databases, and how existing data resources can be utilized to solve a variety of biological problems.
+Object oriented databases, data modeling and description.
+Survey of current biological database with respect to above, implementation of a database on a biological topic.
+Cross-listed with BIMM 182/BENG 182/Chem 182.
 Prerequisites: CSE 100 or Math 176.
 Bioinformatics majors only.
-CSE 182 is cross-listed with BIMM 182, Chem 182, and BENG 182.

 CSE 184.
 Computational Molecular Biology (4)

 This advanced course covers the application of machine learning and modeling techniques to biological systems.
 Topics include gene structure, recognition of DNA and protein sequence patterns, classification, and protein structure prediction.
 Pattern discovery, Hidden Markov models/support victor machines/neural network/profiles.
 Protein structure prediction, functional characterization or proteins, functional genomics/proteomics, metabolic pathways/gene networks.
-Prerequisites: BIMM 181 or BENG 181 or CSE 181, BIMM 182 or CSE 182 or CHEM 182.
+Cross-listed with BIMM 184/BENG 184/Chem 184.
+Prerequisites: BIMM 181 or BENG 181 or CSE 181, BENG 182 or BIMM 182 or CSE 182 or CHEM 182.
 Bioinformatics majors only.
-CSE 184 is cross-listed with BIMM 184, BENG 184, and Chem 184.

 CSE 190.
 Topics in Computer Science and Engineering (4)